Chow Rings of Matroids as Permutation Representations

 See Athanasiadis \cite{Athanasiadis} for a nice survey on $\gamma$-positivity.
-It has been shown, independently by Ferroni, Matherne, Schr\"oter and Vecchi \cite[Thm.
+It has been shown, independently by Ferroni, Matherne, Stevens and Vecchi \cite[Thm.
 3.25]{FMSV} and by Wang (see \cite[p.~29]{FMSV}), that the $\gamma$-positivity for Hilbert series of Chow rings of matroids follows from results of Braden, Huh, Matherne, Proudfoot and Wang \cite{BHMPW} on {\it semismall decompositions}.
-One also has the notion of {\it equivariant $\gamma$-positivity} for a sequence of $G$-representations $(A_0,A_1,\ldots,A_r)$, due originally to Shareshian and Wachs \cite[\S 5]{ShareshianWachs} (see also \cite[\S5.2]{Athanasiadis}, \cite[Def.
-4.13]{FMSV}): upon replacing each $a_i$ in \eqref{gamma-defining-relation} with the element $[A_i]$ of $R_\C(G)$, one asks that the uniquely defined coefficients $\gamma_i$ in $R_\C(G)$ have $\gamma_i \geq_{R_\C(G)} 0$.
-Computations suggests the following.
+The maximal building set is again important: the same example of $A(\L_\M,\G_{\min})$ for $\M=U_{3,4}$ from Remark~\ref{PF-needs-max-building-set} with $(a_0,a_1,a_2)=(1,1,1)$ has $\gamma=(\gamma_0,\gamma_1)=(1,-1)$.